Unsere SNBThemenInvestitionenMethodology

 The SNB invests a very small part of its equity investments in currencies of so-called emerging markets (see Currency Allocation of the SNB Foreign Exchange Reserves).
 As the All Country World Index ACWI was used as a reference for this estimate (see Weights in ‘MSCI ACWI’), investments in shares of such countries are included.
 However, we have seen that the SNB invests in more US companies than what is in the MSCI ACWI.
 This means there is no guarantee that the SNB is not investing in emerging markets companies that are not part of the MSCI ACWI.
 We expect these investments to be very minimal.

-For example, a comparison of the world market index “MSCI World” and the combined index of industrialized and emerging countries MSCI ACWI[13] shows that the difference in the weighting of companies from industrialized countries is minimal, especially in the case of higher weighted companies, and in the case of the combined index MSCI ACWI, the share of companies from so-called emerging countries is only 9%.
+For example, a comparison of the world market index “MSCI World” and the combined index of industrialized and emerging countries MSCI ACWI[13] shows that the difference in the weighting of companies from industrialized countries is minimal, especially in the case of higher weighted companies, and in the case of the combined index MSCI ACWI, the share of companies from emerging countries is only 9%.

 7. Working Example

 Since the SNB is a passive investor and tracks broad market indices, we know then that the national bank holds shares in TotalEnergies.
 SNB is not obliged to disclose investments in companies exchanged outside of the United States or registered in the UK.
-With the methodology laid out above, it is possible to estimate how much money the national bank is investing in a company such as TotalEnergies.
+With the methodology laid out above, it is possible to estimate how much the national bank is investing in a company such as TotalEnergies.

-We first obtain the average ratio, 1.06, see Procedure.
-We multiply this average ratio by TotalEnergies’ weight in MSCI Index as of December 31, 2022.
+We first obtain the average ratio, 1.14, see Procedure.
+We multiply this average ratio by TotalEnergies’ weight in MSCI Index as of June, 2025.

 And